angleto/i.js/README.md

 The following are my reasons for developing i.js:

 * **Language.** As the name implies, IPython Notebook is heavily python-focused.
 I often need to run JS experiments.
 Although browser consoles and JS REPL are decent alternatives, I was looking for the IPython Notebook style of iterative computation and ability to run repetitive experiments.
+* **Great model.** IPython Notebook is a unique tool that suggests an amazing paradigm for research and experimentation.
+It should be made available to the widest audience possible.
 * **Matplotlib.** I want to have d3.js.
 While it seems possible to get D3-based grphics in IPython right now - it is, in my opinion, so convoluted that it kills the fun.
-* **Great model.** IPython Notebook is a unique tool that represents an amazing new paradigm for research and experimentation.
-It should be made available to the widest audience possible.

 How it was built?
 -----------------